Pellet mill: Small-scale

 Small-scale mills are usually variations of screw presses or hydraulic presses.
 The same basic process is used for both types.
 A die, also known as a mold, holds the uncompressed powder in a shaped pocket.
 The pocket shape defined the final pellet shape.
 A platen is attached to the end of the screw (in a screw press) or the ram (in a hydraulic press) which compresses the powder.

 Some platens are heated to speed up the time it takes and improve the overall structure of the pellet.
 They may also have water ports for quick cooling between uses.

 Applications

-One of the more common applications is to produce KBr pellets which are used in infrared spectroscopy applications.
+One of the more common applications is to produce KBr (potassium bromide) pellets which are used in infrared spectroscopy applications.

 Animal feed pellets are usually a mixture of dry powdered feedstock, such as flour, sawdust, or grass, and a wet ingredient, such as molasses or steam.
 Feedstocks for pellet mills can sometimes break down and then re-form, or polymerize, under the extreme heat and pressure of the pellet mill.